hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [21:59:39](#mGf4HzfWIASzv4op7P0iUhzzCb6RXoDnmvrSJ_Brd-8) <hiiamboris (NOT THIS ONE)>:
 > current browsers compatibility is much more better than 5 or 10 years ago.

-My web surfing experience tells the opposite Ì†ΩÌ∏â
+My web surfing experience tells the opposite üòâ

 [22:06:11](#qM9k2Mngw26-Oyr9zitlvrKLXngD7mNlrxQZZlIBxHU) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 If you are using IE, than it would not surprise me.
 The compatibility is much better now when IE is supposed to be dead (although it's still present in Windows core).